-Your homeowner's insurance should cover stolen luggage.
-The airlines are responsible for \$2,500 on domestic flights if they lose your luggage.
-On international flights (including U.S. portions of international trips), the limit is approximately \$9.07 per pound, up to approximately \$635 per checked bag.
-If you plan to check items more valuable than the standard liability, you may purchase "excess valuation" coverage from the airline, up to \$5,000.
-Be sure to take any valuables or irreplaceable items with you in your carry-on luggage.
+On domestic flights, checked baggage is covered up to \$2,500 per ticketed passenger.
+On international flights (including U.S. portions of international trips), baggage coverage is limited to approximately \$9.07 per pound, up to approximately \$635 per checked bag.
+If you plan to check items more valuable than the standard liability, see if your valuables are covered by your homeowner's policy, get baggage insurance as part of your comprehensive travel-insurance package, or buy Travel Guard's "BagTrak" product.
+Don't buy insurance at the airport, as it's usually overpriced.
+Be sure to take any valuables or irreplaceable items with you in your carry-on luggage, as many valuables (including books, money, and electronics) aren't covered by airline policies.